-Seneca Park Zoo is home to two Burmese pythons, both males.
-Garrett and Caulkins, reside inside the Zoo’s Creatures from the River’s Edge building.
-They were hatched in 2016 right here at Seneca Park Zoo.
-Their parents were longtime zoo residents Abby and Mr. Slithers.
+Seneca Park Zoo is home to one Burmese python.
+Caulkins is a male, and he resides inside the Zoo’s Creatures from the River’s Edge building.
+He was hatched in 2016 right here at Seneca Park Zoo.
+His parents were longtime zoo residents Abby and Mr. Slithers.

 The Burmese python eats appropriately sized mammals, reptiles, and birds.